bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: rrec 1

 Description:
-`WPK2D` writes a list within a 2D slice of a blocked record and within in the current display limits to a file opened with `WRT`.
+`WPK2D` writes a list within a two-dimensional slice of a [blocked record](syntax#blocked_records) and within the current display limits to a file opened with `WRT`.
 For each peak a line will be written to the file containing the peak number, the position in each dimension in the current and default frequency units and the peak intensity.
 A maximum of 250 peaks will be written to the file.

-If no record is specified RNMR will prompt for it with the current read record pointer (as set and displayed by `PTRA`) as a default.
-The second parameter, slice, specifies which 2D slice of a 3D or 4D source record to write peaks from.
-If the source record has only two dimensions, slice must be 1.
-If slice is omitted RNMR will not prompt for it and will write peaks from the first slice.
-Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional blocks of the record comprise the 2D slice and will thus be searched for peaks.
-Slice is interpreted as a linear index over the 3rd/4th dimensions.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no [slice](syntax#slice) is specified RNMR will not prompt for it and will print peaks from the first 2D slice of the record.

 A point is considered a peak if its magnitude is greater than the peak picking threshold (as set and displayed by `TH`) and it is either a local maximum or minimum if its intensity is greater or less than zero respectively.
 By setting